Designing Local Distributed Mechanisms: A truthful mechanism for weighted independent set

 \subsection{Optimality}

-The greedy algorithm is factor $O(\log \Delta)$ from optimum among distributed algorithms with running time~$o(\log n)$, even in the unweighted case.
-This is because there exist $\Delta$-regular graphs of logarithmic girth with no independent sets of size $\omega(n \log d / d)$~(see e.g.\ \cite{alon10constant}, Theorem 1.2).
+The worst-case guarantee of the greedy algorithm is factor $O(\log \Delta)$ from optimum among distributed algorithms with running time~$o(\log n)$, even in the unweighted case.
+This is because there exist $d$-regular graphs of logarithmic girth with no independent sets of size $\omega(n \log d / d)$~(see e.g.\ \cite{alon10constant}, Theorem 1.2).
 These graphs are indistinguishable from bipartite graphs of logarithmic girth, and therefore an $o(\log n)$-time distributed algorithm cannot compute a solution of size $\omega(n \log d / d)$ in the latter.